RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Optional args:

-* time-bucket - Time bucket for resetting the current counter in milliseconds
 * timestamp - UNIX timestamp (in milliseconds) or `*` for automatic timestamp (using the system clock)
 * retentionTime - Maximum age for samples compared to last event time (in milliseconds)
   * Default: The global retention secs configuration of the database (by default, `0`)